 Sarah Breedlove, known as Madam C. J. Walker is regarded as the first female self-made millionaire in America.
-She made her fortune by developing and marketing a successful line of beauty and hair products for black women under the company she founded, Madam C. J. Walker Manufacturing Company.
+She made her fortune by developing and marketing a successful line of beauty and hair products for black women under the business she founded, Madam C. J. Walker Manufacturing Company.
 Learn more »

 Hair-care and cosmetics mogul Madam C. J. Walker, credited as the first African American millionaire, was born in poverty as Sarah Breedlove on December 23, 1867, in the village of Delta, across the Mississippi River from Vicksburg, Mississippi.
 She may also have been the first American woman to become a millionaire through her own entrepreneurial achievements.
 Walker earned her fortune through the successful production and marketing of beauty products for black women.